graphops/docs/docs/launchpad/quick-start.md

 - path: git::https://github.com/graphops/launchpad-namespaces.git@storage/helmfile.yaml?ref=storage-canary/latest
 ```

-We would recommend that you either follow the latest stable releases, or pin to a specific version and use pulling in starter changes as a means to keep your `helmfile.yaml` updated regularly.
+We would recommend that you either follow the latest stable releases, or pin to a specific version.

 :::note
-For full implemetation details and other comprehensive notes about `launchpad-namespaces` please visit the [github repo](https://github.com/graphops/launchpad-namespaces/blob/main/README.md).
+For full implementation details and other comprehensive notes about `launchpad-namespaces` please visit the [github repo](https://github.com/graphops/launchpad-namespaces/blob/main/README.md).
 :::

 ### Pulling in starter changes